-Surgeon with Ebola arrives for aid
+Surgeon with Ebola arrives in U.S. for treatment

 Omaha, Neb. – — A surgeon who contracted Ebola while working in Sierra Leone arrived in Nebraska Saturday for treatment at a biocontainment unit where two other people with the disease have been successfully treated.